xyaman/nextjs-frontend-project/README.md

 - Users: Are shown in a table.
 The table has a header with the columns: ID, Name, Email, City, Company.
 If you click a row, it shows a modal with the information of the User.

+> Images changes everytime the browser make a request to the user image field, and it's because the API returns a random image every time.
+The user image field doesn't change

 ## Pages

 The application has 3 pages: